 For instance, once you have registered a complaint with Amazon, you don’t have to keep repeating the problem over and over again.
 The records of customer complaints are persistently stored in Amazon’s centralized database, and can be accessed conveniently by any customer service executive.

-The tactic might not increase the number of promoters, but it goes a long way in reducing the outflow of detractors, thereby improving your Net Promoter Score.
+Something like this might not always increase the number of Promoters, but it goes a long way in reducing the outflow of Detractors, thereby improving your Net Promoter Score.
 It can also cause existing Promoters to act as your brand advocates, and potentially turn Passives into Promoters.

-For instance, you can use your Apple ID to access all services hosted by Apple; you can use your Amazon ID to place orders, access AWS services, or purchase books on Kindle.
+For instance, you can use your Amazon ID to place orders, access AWS services, or purchase books on Kindle.
 Similarly, you can purchase a single Netflix subscription and use the credentials to stream content from any of your devices.

 But, wait… how does a single sign-on implementation improve NPS?